mixxxdj/website/content/pages/privacy-policy.md

 The Mixxx application itself doesn't provide an update mechanism.

-In case updates are handled by the platform stores, where the user has downloaded Mixxx from, please refer to those platforms for information about the privacy policies.
+In case updates are handled by the platform stores the user has downloaded Mixxx from, please refer to those platforms for information about the privacy policies.